Beronda Montgomery: Academic leadership

 Montgomery served as assistant provost for faculty development from 2016 to 2020 at MSU with responsibility for supporting all faculty and academic staff in the areas of research, scholarship, and creative activities.
 Since fall of 2020, she was appointed as interim assistant vice president for research and innovation at MSU in 2020.
 From 2021 - 2022, she served as assistant vice president for research and innovation.
 As of April 2022, Montgomery was named associate vice president for strategic initiatives and operations at MSU and served in that capacity until her departure from MSU at the end of the spring semester in 2022.

-Since July 1, 2022, Montgomery serves as Vice President for Academic Affairs and Dean of the College at Grinnell College in Iowa.
+From July 2022 through July 2024, Montgomery served as vice president for Academic Affairs and Dean of the college at Grinnell College in Iowa.

 Research

 Montgomery's research centers on the dynamic molecular mechanisms that allow photosynthetic organisms—from cyanobacteria to plant species—to adapt and respond to changes in their photoenvironment.
 These organisms must respond to changes in light sources in order to continue photosynthesis, so they've developed finely tuned growth and developmental responses.
 Montgomery's lab studies a number of molecules that play an important role in this process, including light-absorbing pigments and light-sensing receptors, or phytochromes.
 In particular, her group works to better understand how these molecules regulate cell morphology and physiology in response to different environments and stressors, focusing their attention on Arabadopsis organ systems and cyanobacteria as model organisms.

-As of July 2022, Montgomery is Professor of Biology and Dean of the College at Grinnell College.
-Until June of 2022, Montgomery held the title of MSU Foundation Professor in recognition of her scholarly accomplishments, disciplinary development, commitment to creativity, and teaching excellence.
+As of July 2022, Montgomery is professor of biology and dean of the college at Grinnell College.
+Until June 2022, Montgomery held the title of MSU Foundation Professor in recognition of her scholarly accomplishments, disciplinary development, commitment to creativity, and teaching excellence.
 Her research contributions have been recognized by the American Academy of Microbiology when she was elected as a fellow in 2018, the American Association for the Advancement of Science when she was elected as a fellow in 2020, the American Society of Plant Biologists when she was elected as a fellow in 2021, and the American Society for Biochemistry and Molecular Biology when she was elected as fellow in 2022.

 Patent applications

-Montgomery has submitted two patent applications alongside her colleagues John Clark Lagarius, Takayuki Kochi, Nicole Frankenberg and Gregory A. Gambetta.
+Montgomery has submitted two patent applications alongside her colleagues John Clark Lagarias, Takayuki Kochi, Nicole Frankenberg and Gregory A. Gambetta.
 Submitted in 2001, WO2001094548A2 involved the isolation and characterisation of a family of bilirubin reductases that could be applied as part of a synthetic pathway in the manufacture of phytochromes.
 Submitted in 2002, WO2002097137A1 involved the use of light to control the movement of phytochromes within a cell as a mechanism to transport polypeptides into the cell nucleus.